HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ## D. K-Means++
 K-Means++ is a smart centroid initialization technique and the rest of the algorithm is the same as that of K-Means [[Satyam Kumar]][Understanding K-Means, K-Means++ and, K-Medoids Clustering Algorithms].
-The [coursera course, Machine Learning: Clustering & Retrieval](https://www.coursera.org/lecture/ml-clustering-and-retrieval/smart-initialization-via-k-means-T9ZaG) has better explanation about the procedures:
+The coursera course: [Machine Learning: Clustering & Retrieval](https://www.coursera.org/lecture/ml-clustering-and-retrieval/smart-initialization-via-k-means-T9ZaG) has better explanation about the procedures:

 * Pick the first centroid point (`C1`) randomly.
 * Compute distance of all points in the dataset from the centroid.
 The data point which has the maximum distance to `C1` will be second centroid.
 Now we have `(C1, C2)`.